Outbound Call Scripts that Get Results for Cold Callers and Lead Gen Teams

 [Prospect Name], I can certainly understand that.
 Most people don’t have enough info when I call to know whether they are interested or not.
 In order to give you the most insight for your company specifically, I can put together some material that’s custom-tailored to highlight areas specific to your needs.
 May I follow up to present that material to you on [Date] around [Time] or [Alternative Time]?

-These outbound sales script samples only scratch the surface of potential introductions and responses that today’s businesses can use when talking to their customers.
+These cold calling script samples only scratch the surface of potential introductions and responses that today’s businesses can use when talking to their customers.
 Luckily, with the advancements of today’s call center automation technologies, businesses can use smart, dynamic scripting that accounts for virtually all possibilities.

 Outbound call center agent using Dynamic Scripting